 Is a Heater Light Combo Exhaust Fan Worth It?

 It’s true that a fan, heater and light combo unit is typically more expensive than a standard exhaust fan.
-However, we’d argue that the savings that you’ll make by using one will quickly repay the extra investment, and maybe even work out cheaper in the long run.
+However, we’d argue that the savings that you’ll make by using one will quickly repay the extra investment.
+It might even be cheaper in the long run.

-Moreover, a heater and light combo unit is a real pleasure to use, and it feels like you’ve added a bit of luxury to your bathroom when you install one.
-If you want to ensure your bathroom is kept clean, warm, and is a relaxing environment, then picking up a combo unit is definitely a good idea.
+A heater light combo unit is really nice to use.
+It feels like you’ve added a bit of luxury to your bathroom after you install one.
+If you want to ensure your bathroom is kept clean, warm, and relaxing, then a combo unit is definitely a good idea.

-Bathroom Exhaust Fan with Heaters and Light Buying Guide
+Buying Guide: Picking the Best Bathroom Exhaust Fan with a Heater and Light

-Although it’s pretty clear that getting a bathroom exhaust fan has loads of benefits, actually choosing the right product for you can be tough – there are loads of brands out there, and each of them has a range of great bathroom fans.
+Although it’s pretty clear that getting a bathroom exhaust fan has loads of benefits, actually choosing the right product for you can be tough.
+There are lots of brands out there, and each of them has a range of great bathroom fans.

 Since you’re going to making an investment in a product, the first thing you should be thinking about is your budget.
 If you work out your price range, then you’ll be able to dramatically narrow down your options and make it easier to find the best fan.

 Bathroom exhaust fans range in price, and there are solid options available for nearly every budget.
-Of course, if you have a larger budget then you’re going to have more access to premium products, but there’s no need to be put off if you’re working on a small budget.
+Of course, if you have a larger budget then you’re going to have more access to premium products.
+Don’t worry if you’re working on a small budget.

 If you’re unsure how much bathroom exhaust fans cost, then we’d recommend taking a glance through our list above.
-We included products from across the price section so you’ll get a decent idea of how much you’ll need to spend.
+We included products from across the price section so you have an idea of how much you’ll need to spend.

 CFM stands for cubic feet per minute and refers to how much air an exhaust fan can circulate in a given time.
-The CFM rating of a fan can be thought of as how powerful the device is – if an exhaust fan has a very high CFM value, then it is going to be shifting the moisture-rich air out of your bathroom at a rapid rate.
+The CFM rating of a fan is essentially how powerful the device is.
+If an exhaust fan has a very high CFM value, then it is going to shift the moisture-rich air out of your bathroom rapidly.

 The general rule of thumb is that you need at least 1 CFM for every square foot of room space.
 For example, if your bathroom is 75 square feet, you’ll need to look for an exhaust fan that has at least a 75 CFM rating.